-Prior to conducting any material change, including signage and/or exterior renovations to a building in the Historic Downtown Griffin Commercial District, business owners and/or property owners must submit an application for a Certificate of Appropriateness to the Planning and Development Services Department.
+Prior to conducting any material change, including signage and/or exterior to a building in the Historic Downtown Griffin Commercial District, business owners and/or property owners must submit an application for a Certificate of Appropriateness to the Planning and Development Services Department.
 Applications for a Certificate of Appropriateness (COA) can be obtained and submitted in the Office of Planning and Zoning at One Griffin Center.

 The Historic Preservation Commission reviews all applications and conducts public hearings on the second and fourth Wednesday of each month.
 Upon approval of the application a Certificate of Appropriateness will be issued to the applicant.

 Should you have any questions regarding design review of your project, please contact the City of Griffin’s Planning and Development Services Department at 770-233-4130.

 Historic Preservation Commission Members